gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 <br>
 <div style="padding: 15px; border: 1px solid transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-⚠️ As the Publication of records on GBIF involves the public responsibility of the institution, we decided to change the users available tasks so that only the Collection Administrator (curators, institution staff member responsible of a collection) can do this important step.
+⚠️ As the Publication of records on GBIF involves the public responsibility of the institution, we decided to change the users available tasks so that only the <strong>Collection Administrator</strong> (curators, institution staff member responsible of a collection) can do this important step.
 </div>
 <br>